thelabdc/DHS-TANFRecertification-Public/README.md

 # DHS-TANFRecertification-Public

-This repository contains all the code and all data we may publicize related to the [TANF Recertification Experiment](https://osf.io/aphcy/).
+This repository contains our code and data related to the [TANF Recertification Experiment](https://osf.io/aphcy/).

 ## Requirements